Le1ns/WordPress/README.md

-# WordPress site as my first experince in web DevOps
+# WordPress site as my first experience in web DevOps

 My first step was download docker and docker-compose